 National Public Radio appears to be continuing with

-its efforts (along with the NAB) to stop public access to the public airwaves by
+its efforts to stop public access from the public airwaves by killing Low-Power FM.

 What do you think about this?
 Are you upset and disgusted?
 Shocked?
 Not surprised

 The National Association of Broadcasters (NAB) is fighting